robertaronchi/panlab/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigator
+          - Principal Investigators
           - Researchers
-          - PhD Students
+          - Grad Students
           - Administration
           - Visitors
           - Alumni